 - Improve transparency in provider performance, including quality, price, cost, and outcomes information.

-As always, thanks for reading and if you have any thoughts or suggestions on how we can help to reduce the waste in health care, feel free to leave a comment.
+As always, thanks for reading.
+If you have any thoughts or suggestions on how we can help to reduce the waste in health care, feel free to leave a comment.

 *REFERENCE: Health Affairs